davidherney/moodle-format_onetopic/README.md

 ### 2024050904:
 * New "sectionname" parameter to navigate to a tab directly using its name.
 * New default course settings in site level.
+* The courseindex option has been removed from the tab view option.
+Courses that had it set will continue to work until the option is overridden.
+It is being removed because there is no way to customize its behavior from the course format and some serious UX bugs are occurring.

 ### 2024050903:
 * Fixed Load previously browsed section when section is not specified in URL.